maxherre/equities-database-tool/README.md

 ## Usage

 Once setup is complete, using the script is very straight forward.
 Just execute the `price_data_db.py` script and let it run.
 In total the equities database will contain ca. 7545 ticker symbols and typically around 840 tickers will fail to download any data.
-All failed tickers will be saved to a `missing.csv` file in the project directory. **Keep in mind that it takes ca. 2.5 hours to run the script**
+All failed tickers will be saved to a `missing.csv` file in the project directory. **Keep in mind that it takes ca. 2.5 hours to run the script !!!**

 ## Outlook